- Solar advice hub

 It’s therefore worth checking if your warranty covers repairs, and if it does, reading on to see whether labour and scaffolding costs are included.

-Every Sunsave Plus system is protected by the Sunsave Guarantee, which includes 24/7 monitoring and maintenance, free replacement parts (including a battery and inverter), and downtime cover.
+Every Sunsave Plus system is protected by the Sunsave Guarantee, which includes 24/7 monitoring, maintenance, a free battery upgrade, a free replacement inverter if necessary, and downtime cover.

 Microinverters vs optimisers

-Like microinverters, optimisers are wired into solar panels, measure their generation, and use MPPT to ensure they generate the most electricity they can – but they can’t replace an inverter.
+Like microinverters, optimisers are small boxes that are wired into solar panels, measure their generation, and use MPPT to ensure they generate the most electricity possible – but they can’t replace an inverter.

-Optimisers are generally around three times cheaper than microinverters though, which is worth taking into account.
+Optimisers are generally around three times cheaper than microinverters, but they’re also more temperamental.

 Microinverters are usually installed on every panel, to ensure your monitoring is as effective as possible, while some big optimiser brands like Tigo are open to customers just putting optimisers on as many or as few panels as they choose.
 This could also affect your price.